 Noublood is looking for the top 10 business ideas for the arts and culture sector.

-What types of applicants, projects, activity sectors and proposals are eligible?
+What types of applicants, projects, activity sectors and proposals are ineligible?

 The selection committee will not consider ineligible applications.

 Questions about certain terms?